Raymw1/web_development/learning_git/learning_git.md

 `touch <empty_folder>/.gitkeep` ⇒ To add an empty folder to the repository

 __\ in the command line__ to keep writing a command in a new line

+---

+### 3.2 - Ignoring files

+[x] Touch a _.gitignore_ file in the repository and put there in each line, every content that you want to be ignored

+---